 Multiple studies have proved CBD to be effective and relatively non-toxic.

-However, make sure you’re getting it from a trustable source before using CBD.
+However, ensure you get it from a trustworthy source before using CBD.

 You must also talk to your doctor for assurance if CBD consumption affects any other medications you take.

-Lastly, to prove CBD as a great aid in health issues, we need a lot of further research in the future to be sure.
+Lastly, to prove CBD is a great aid in health issues, we need a lot of further research in the future to be sure.